cloudflare/cloudflare-docs-engine/src/content/reference/environment-variables.md

 ---
-title: "Environment Variables"
-weight: 5
+order: 5
 ---

+# Environment variables

 Environment variables can be managed via wrangler or in the UI, it is recommended to adhere to one method.